PixelExperience/official_devices/README.md

 ### 5. Build type
 You need to add 'export CUSTOM_BUILD_TYPE=OFFICIAL' in your build environment so OTA app will be included.

+### 6. Device tree
+Maintainers should upload the device tree on https://github.com/PixelExperience-Devices